arnavgupta1/DL523-Final-Project-YOLOR/README.md

 # DL523-Final-Project-YOLOR
 Our task will be to implement the implicit knowledge capabilities from the paper “You Only Learn One Representation: Unified Network for Multiple Tasks” on the Faster R-CNN MobileNetV3-Large FPN network.
 We would be creating a baseline basic object detection and image classification network, then we will apply this paper which includes an implicit neural network and compare the performance between the two.

+# Files

+dataloader.py - defines the dataloaders to load in the miniCOCO dataset implicit_layers.py - defines the wrappers to add implicit knowledge after any given layer models.py - defines the model, which may be the baseline or with some or all implicit knowledge added train_script.py - trains and evaluates the model, saving the results in the results directory

 # Usage

 1. Clone the repository